Stepping into Mindfulness

 And going for a mindful walk is a great first step in doing so.

-Guest Blogger: Ginny Wholley is a certified Mindfulness-Based Stress Reduction (MBSR) Instructor at UMass Memorial Center for Mindfulness Learn more about the UMass Memorial Center for Mindfulness.
+Guest Blogger: Ginny Wholley is a certified Mindfulness-Based Stress Reduction (MBSR) Instructor at UMass Memorial Health Center for Mindfulness Learn more about the UMass Memorial Center for Mindfulness.